mighty-gerbils/gerbil-persist/README.md

 Gerbil-persist is a package to persist concurrent processes as well as data.
 It aims at implementing robust [**Orthogonal Persistence**](persist.md).
 The document linked above explains the programming model we are aiming at.
+See our upcoming presentation at LambdaConf 2025
+(that we will post here after the conference).

 The rest of this README explains where we’re at.

-***The implementation is nowhere near finished, it is barely begun.***
+***The implementation is nowhere near finished; actually it is barely begun.***

 ## A Persistence Short Story